 We will do all we can to timetable so that you can, but sometimes timetabling difficulties may prevent it.
 We are also restricted on the number of pupils who are able to complete certain subjects, such as Food & Nutrition and DT.
 For a minority of students a teacher may be reluctant to allow you on the course for your own benefit.
-If it is suggested that you should not choose a particular subject then you will be informed by the school.
+If it is suggested that you should not choose a particular subject then the school will inform you.
 The school will make the final decision as to whether or not to enter you for each exam.